Hal47/Primalist/README.md

 //////////////////////////////////////////

+Note1: At this time, this archetype is only available to server owners that run Ouroboros V2I1.
+I will post an update to this repo if and when I can post bins for I25/I26 versions.

-Note: These instructions assume that you have a server set-up for  binning in order to incorporate custom content into your server environment.
+Note2: These instructions assume that you have a server set-up for  binning in order to incorporate custom content into your server environment.
 If you do not, instructions to set-up a binning server can be found at:

 https://corps.ouro-comdev.com/index.php?title=Server_Setup_for_Making_Bins